roopekorpela/kokkolanbudo.fi/content/english/news/karate-peruskurssi-2022.md

 date: 2022-08-01T09:00:07+03:00
 image: "images/blog/karate-peruskurssi-2022.webp"
 type: "regular"
-summary: The new basic karate course starts on Wednesday 17 August 2022 at 17:00.
+summary: "The new karate basic course starts on 17 August 2022!"
 draft: false
 ---
 The new basic karate course starts on Wednesday 17 August 2022 at 17:00.
 Recommended age limit over 10 years.
 Parents of juniors are also welcome to participate in the basic course.